Square of Opposition

 Given the assumption made within classical (Aristotelian) categorical logic, that every category contains at least one member, the following relationships, depicted on the square, hold:

 Innanzitutto, A and O propositions are contradictory, as are E and I propositions.
-Propositions are contradictory when the truth of one implies the falsity of the other, and conversely.
+Propositions are contradictory when the truth of one implies the falsity of the other, e viceversa.
 Here we see that the truth of a proposition of the form All S are P implies the falsity of the corresponding proposition of the form Some S are not P. Per esempio, if the proposition “all industrialists are capitalists” (UN) è vero, then the proposition “some industrialists are not capitalists” (O) must be false.
 Allo stesso modo, if “no mammals are aquatic” (E) è falso, then the proposition “some mammals are aquatic” must be true.

 In secondo luogo, A and E propositions are contrary.
 Propositions are contrary when they cannot both be true.
 An A proposition, per esempio., “all giraffes have long necks” cannot be true at the same time as the corresponding E proposition: “no giraffes have long necks.”
 Note, Tuttavia, that corresponding A and E propositions, while contrary, are not contradictory.
 While they cannot both be true, they can both be false, as with the examples of “all planets are gas giants” and “no planets are gas giants.”